MeeWha Alana Lee

-MeeWha Alana Lee (born December 31, 1958) is an American actor and visual artist.
+MeeWha Alana Lee (born December 31, 1958) is an American actress and visual artist.
 She is best known for her roles in The Chair (2021 TV series) and Umma (2022 film).

 Early life

 Lee was born in Masan, South Korea.
 She received her BFA degree from Seoul National University.
 She moved to the United States in 1982, receiving her MFA degree in Design and Drawing from the University of Iowa.

 Art and design

 Lee was a college graphic design professor and a brand design strategy executive for three global corporations.
 Her background in industrial and graphic design allowed her to participate in product and packaging development, which led to many US and global patents.

 During and after her time in these careers, she has exhibited her design and studio art internationally.
 She curated an exhibition of Korean poster design that brought the works of 19 of Korea's leading graphic designers to a global audience and also exhibited and lectured on her own work in brand design.
 Her paintings have been shown in solo and group exhibitions around the United States and abroad.
 In 2021, she won the Butler Institute of American Art Award for her oil painting.